sprekelerlab/slack-clusterbot/README.md

 For authentication, the cluster uses a token that is stored in `/cognition/home/local/.slack-clusterbot` and that all members of the cognition group have read access to.
-This token is autmatocially used if you set up you use the configuration file shown above.
+This token is automatically used if you set up you use the configuration file shown above.
 Please do no distribute the token as it grants read and write access to our Slack.